fluxx-lang/ReactiveData/README.md

 ```

 The key thing here is that the `Settings.UseAlias ?
 User.Alias : $"{User.FirstName} {User.LastName}"`, which is set as the Label text,
 is reactive.
-If any component of that expression changes, it's automatically automatically re-evaluated and the label text updated.
+If any component of that expression changes, it's automatically re-evaluated and the label text updated.
-Normal XAML binding is restricted to single properties, but ReactiveData allows arbitrary expressions to be "bound".
+Normally the XAML binding is restricted to single properties, but ReactiveData allows arbitrary expressions to be "bound".